Fundraising and Christmas Lights

 To start with, the Community Council had no money for lights or an electrician to erect them. £3000 was acquired from Fife Council from the local area budget and this allowed us to make a start.
 Each year since then, we have continued to improve the display.

 In 2022 we bought four new column motif lights for the lampposts enabling us to extend our Christmas Lights display from the Porte all along the High Street to Harbour Place.
-We now own 22 of the motif lights.

 In 2023 we asked the electrician to remove all the broken fairy lights and drops from the living trees leaving the Porte fairy lights only.
 For Festive Season 2023-24 we bought a projector to display rotating snowflakes on St. Andrew's tower, provided sparkling white LED fairy lights in the High Street at Union Street, and bought additional fairy lights for the War Memorial trees.
 These new lights have been appreciated.

 For Festive Season 2024-25 we replaced some of the internal coloured lights in the Burgh Chambers.
-We are fundraising now for new purchases for 2025-26.